MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-system-settings-application.md

 Settings applications follow the typical process for any Windows app.
 Partners can submit updates to system settings applications to the Store.
 After an update is submitted, customers who have the system settings application installed are notified of the update and can install the update through the Store.

-Because a system settings application does not appear in the application list on devices, users might be confused when they are notified of an update for the application on the Store.
+Because system settings applications don't appear in devices' application list, users might be confused when they are notified of an update for the application on the Store.
 To help avoid confusion, Microsoft recommends providing some context for users by specifying in the Store description for the application that it provides system-level settings that appear in **Settings** on the device.

 ## <span id="What_happens_to_legacy_Control_Panel_or_system_settings_apps_when_the_OS_upgrades_to_Windows_10_"></span><span id="what_happens_to_legacy_control_panel_or_system_settings_apps_when_the_os_upgrades_to_windows_10_"></span><span id="WHAT_HAPPENS_TO_LEGACY_CONTROL_PANEL_OR_SYSTEM_SETTINGS_APPS_WHEN_THE_OS_UPGRADES_TO_WINDOWS_10_"></span>What happens to legacy Control Panel or system settings apps when the OS upgrades to Windows 10?